swanickt/Chaos/README.md

 or completely swept under the rug.

-This README will be updated to explain the overall process of these constructions when the project is completed but for now, you may check out the various python scripts, the chapter 1 notebook and my favourite images generated throughout the project up until now:
+This README will be updated to explain the overall process of these constructions when the project is completed but for now, you may check out the various python scripts, the chapter 1 notebook, and my favourite images generated throughout the project up until now:

 <img src="./1 - Fractals/Images/mandelbrot.png" alt="Mandelbrot" width="500" height="500">